 Even though your diet has changed and may seem minimal compared to your diet before surgery, it’s not uncommon for patients to have no appetite at all.
 You may even have to remind yourself to eat for several weeks; it’s important that you do not skip meals.
 Appetite usually returns around four to six months after surgery.

 Once you are home from the hospital you should start taking your multi-vitamin and sublingual B-12 (1,000 mcg).
-Duodenal Switch (DS) patients should also start taking and ADEK vitamin twice a day.
+Duodenal Switch patients should also start taking an ADEK vitamin twice a day.
 Supplementation is an important part of your lifestyle now; during your weight loss phase and for the rest of your life.
-You can find suggestions of vitamins on the RMAP Pinterest page or here.
+You can find suggestions of vitamins on the RMAP Pinterest page.
 Please note that RMAP does not endorse a specific brand of vitamin.

 We welcome your calls to our office (801) 268-3800.
 Our staff is happy to assist you with any questions or concerns that you have.
-If you are calling after office hours with an emergency, the answering service will page your surgeon immediately.
+If you are calling after office hours with any emergent questions, the answering service will page the surgeon on call immediately.